ach0309/Fraud_Detection_Project/README.md

 # Financial Fraud Detection Project

 Fraud happens quietly and usually when (and where) you least expect it, which is why detecting it could be challenging.
-If we flag everything as fraud, we drown in false alarms but if we dont and just flag nothing as fraud, we’ll miss every real case.
+If we flag _everything_ as fraud, we drown in false alarms but if we dont, and just flag _nothing_ as fraud, we’ll miss every real case.
 The challenge comes from finding the rare suspicious cases hiding in a sea of normal activities.

 In this project, we’re assigned a role as data scientist at Caishen.
 It’s an international bank in NYC and the cybersecurity team has handed us historical fraud data.